davesnx/styled-ppx/documents/css-extraction.md

 structure pass computes the longident from the compilation unit name + current submodule path + the enclosing top-level value name, then calls `Css_bindings.record`.
-Last-write-wins on duplicates within a CU (matches `Class_registry` shadowing semantics).
+Last-write-wins on duplicates within a CU (matches `Local_selector_environment` shadowing semantics).

 ### `Cross_module_refs`

-Per-CU buffer populated by `Css_file.resolve_selector_class_ref` when the requested dotted `$(name)` cannot be resolved against a same-file `[%cx2]` binding, same-file module alias, same-file open/include, or earlier string literal.
+Per-CU buffer populated by `Local_selector_environment.resolve_selector_class_ref` when the requested dotted `$(name)` cannot be resolved against a same-file `[%cx2]` binding, same-file module alias, same-file open/include, or earlier string literal.
 Records `(longident, location)` and produces a NUL-delimited sentinel string that gets baked into the rule the PPX is currently rendering.
 The sentinel survives CSS rendering verbatim and is resolved later by the aggregator.

 ## Aggregator responsibilities